cortisiko/stockAnalysis/README.md

 ![StockAnalysisHomePage](http://g.recordit.co/Ms9TtEM4I9.gif)

-Furthermore, the data from a couple line items on the [finanical statements](https://www.investopedia.com/terms/f/financial-statements.asp) were turned into bar graphs so one can see the changes over time.
-The line items in particular are:
+Furthermore, the data from a few line items on the [finanical statements](https://www.investopedia.com/terms/f/financial-statements.asp) were turned into bar graphs so one can see the changes over time.
+The line items are:

 * Free Cash Flow (From the Cash Flow statement)